 Mahon Point Shopping Centre received exceptionally high ratings in the areas of Waste (100%), Energy (80%), Water (85%), Materials (69%) and Land Use & Ecology (100%).
-These scores are reflective of a number of effective improvements that we implement on an ongoing basis around our 30 acre site.
+These scores are reflective of a number of effective improvements that we implement on an ongoing basis around our 30-acre site.
 These include the introduction of a new bespoke Building Management System (that optimises and reduces waste on utilities such as water, gas and electricity), and efficient segregation and recycling of all site waste (including food waste composting).
 Other approaches include the use of a ground water well supply and lighting management through an efficient internal and external lighting system.

 Mahon Point will continue to evaluate other methods of enhancing the sustainability of the shopping centre for the future, which will further enhance our BREEAM rating.
-In this regard we have recently introduced 954 square metres of photovoltaic panels to continue to reduce our carbon emissions and contribute to our strategy for sustainable energy use.

 Mahon Point is a zero waste to landfill site with 100 % of our refuse being recycled or recovered.
 Since we opened in 2005, where possible, we have segregated cardboard, plastic, metal, glass, timber and compost (food waste).
 We have partnered with Panda Group to help assist with our waste management solutions and on average we recycle 900 tonnes of waste per year.